electricimp/AWSCloudWatchLogs/example/README.md

-# Demo Instructions
+# AWS Cloud Watch Logs Example Instructions

-This example shows you how to create a AWS Cloud Watch log group and create a log stream for it.
-Posts a log event then the log group is deleted.
+This example shows you how to create a AWS Cloud Watch log group and log stream.
+The example posts a log event, and then the log group is deleted.

-As the sample code includes the private key verbatim in the source, it should be treated carefully, and not checked into version control!
+The sample code requires log keys.
+The instructions below will guide you how to set up the keys.
+These keys will need to be entered into the example code.

 Please ensure your AWS keys have AWS Cloud Watch logs access.